Usability Evaluation

 1. Krug, S. (2006).
 Don’t Make Me Think: A Common Sense Approach to Web Usability.
 New Riders.

-Steve Krug’s book is a classic in the field of web usability.
-It offers a user-friendly and common-sense approach to web usability.
+Many designers consider Steve Krug’s book to be a classic.
+It offers a common-sense approach to web usability.

 2. Norman, D. A. (2013).
 The Design of Everyday Things.
 Basic Books.

-Don Norman’s book is a foundational work in UX design.
-It explores the fundamental principles of design and usability, emphasizing the importance of user-centered design and understanding the psychology of users.
+Don Norman’s book is a must-read for UX designers.
+It emphasizes the importance of user-centered design and understanding the psychology of users.

 3. Barnum, C. M. (2010).
 Usability Testing Essentials: Ready, Set...
 Test!
 Morgan Kaufmann.

-Carol M. Barnum’s book is an excellent resource for those looking to understand and conduct usability testing.
-It covers various usability testing methods, techniques, and best practices.
+Carol M. Barnum’s book is an excellent resource if you want to understand and conduct usability testing.

 4. Krug, S. (2009).
 Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems.
 New Riders.

-This is another practical book by Steve Krug, focusing on usability testing and problem-solving.
+This is another practical book by Steve Krug.
 It offers a step-by-step guide to conducting usability tests and improving user experiences.

 5. Garrett, J. J. (2011).
 The Elements of User Experience: User-Centered Design for the Web and Beyond.
 New Riders.

-Jesse James Garrett’s book provides a comprehensive framework for understanding and implementing user-centered design.
-It breaks down the elements of the user experience and how they relate to the design process.
+Jesse James Garrett’s book breaks down the elements of the user experience and how they relate to the design process.

 6. Lidwell, W., Holden, K., & Butler, J. (2010).
 Universal Principles of Design.
 Rockport Publishers.